Description of the different ways to add data to Greenplum Database.

 - When using gpload, run as many simultaneous gpload instances as resources allow.
 Take advantage of the CPU, memory, and networking resources available to increase the amount of data that can be transferred from ETL servers to the Greenplum Database.

-- Use the SEGMENT REJECT LIMIT clause of the COPY statement to set a limit for the number or percentage of rows that can have errors before the COPY FROM command is aborted.
-The reject limit is per segment; when any one segment exceeds the limit, the command is aborted and no rows are added.
+- Use the SEGMENT REJECT LIMIT clause of the COPY statement to set a limit for the number or percentage of rows that can have errors before the COPY FROM command is cancelled.
+The reject limit is per segment; when any one segment exceeds the limit, the command is cancelled and no rows are added.
 Use the LOG ERRORS clause to save error rows.
 If a row has errors in the formatting—for example missing or extra values, or incorrect data types—Greenplum Database stores the error information and row internally.
 Use the gp_read_error_log() built-in SQL function to access this stored information.

 - If the load has errors, run VACUUM on the table to recover space.

 - After you load data into a table, run VACUUM on heap tables, including system catalogs, and ANALYZE on all tables.
 It is not necessary to run VACUUM on append-optimized tables.
 If the table is partitioned, you can vacuum and analyze just the partitions affected by the data load.
-These steps clean up any rows from aborted loads, deletes, or updates and update statistics for the table.
+These steps clean up any rows from prematurely ended loads, deletes, or updates and update statistics for the table.

 - Recheck for segment skew in the table after loading a large amount of data.
 You can use